wpilibsuite/frc-docs/source/docs/software/actuators/pneumatics.rst

 Single solenoids in WPILib are controlled using the Solenoid class.
-To construct a Solenoid object, simply pass the desired port number (assumes Node ID 0) or Node ID and port number to the constructor.
+To construct a Solenoid object, simply pass the desired port number (assumes CAN ID 0) or CAN ID and port number to the constructor.
 To set the value of the solenoid call set(true) to enable or set(false) to disable the solenoid output.